DHT Holdings Inc. (DHT) Shares Decline Despite Market Challenges

 DHT’s Market Performance

-DHT’s stock has seen a 7.76% increase for the week, with a -4.64% drop in the past month and a 18.98% gain in the past quarter.
-The volatility ratio for the week is 3.21%, and the volatility levels for the past 30 days are at 3.59% for DHT Holdings Inc. The simple moving average for the past 20 days is 0.11% for DHT’s stock, with a 15.30% simple moving average for the past 200 days.
+DHT’s stock has seen a -8.46% decrease for the week, with a -13.59% drop in the past month and a 14.48% gain in the past quarter.
+The volatility ratio for the week is 4.66%, and the volatility levels for the past 30 days are at 3.78% for DHT Holdings Inc. The simple moving average for the last 20 days is -6.00% for DHT stock, with a simple moving average of 4.39% for the last 200 days.

 Analysts’ Opinion of DHT